 - The ability to optimise your tax position going forward at an early stage as part of your move towards tax transparency.
 This is equally important as fixing historic mistakes.

-Bear in mind that under the terms of the MOU your accountant can approach HMRC and discuss your situation on a "no names" basis.
-Your accountant should be able to obtain assurances from HMRC regarding how your disclosure will be treated on the basis of the information provided.
+Bear in mind that under the terms of the MOU your advisor can approach HMRC and discuss your situation on a "no names" basis.
+Your advisor should be able to obtain assurances from HMRC regarding how your disclosure will be treated on the basis of the information provided.
 When you are happy with the assurances, you can safely volunteer your name.